felipeosouza/tikfollows/README.md

 # TikFollows
-App made for a client and published to [PlayStore](https://play.google.com/store/apps/details?id=com.tfbrowser).
+App made for a client and published to <a href="https://play.google.com/store/apps/details?id=com.tfbrowser" target="_blank">PlayStore</a>.

 It may not be outstanding front-end-wise, because most of the logic is in the Realm functions, which insert and delete data from the database to select the right links to be then opened through *Linking* inside the app.

 # Main features in the project